 Teaching yoga was never my plan.

 I entered the professional world an elementary school teacher, because of my love for children.
 But after five years in the classroom, I was physically, emotionally, and spiritually exhausted.
-My body knew this before my mind, and I struggled with weight gain, acne, depression, anxiety and infertility.
+My body knew this before my mind, and I struggled with weight fluctuations, acne, depression, anxiety and infertility.

 I left teaching, but my struggles followed me, and more surfaced.
 My marriage and relationships began to suffer.
 For two years I experienced what I would describe as my dark night of the soul.

 It was during this time that I discovered yoga and began to move forward on my own path of self-discovery.
 In yoga I learned to access the smaller muscle groups in my body, and hear the quieter parts of my mind.
 I started to pay attention and respond to the messages my body was sending me.
-Over time I experienced dramatic change in the ways I related to myself and the world.
+Over time, I experienced dramatic change in the ways I related to myself and the world.
 I found my voice and the ability to know my desires.
 I developed self-compassion.
 I became present, aware, awake, and authentic in ways I hadn’t been before.

 In 2011 I trained as an instructor in Toronto, Canada, and at the end of my training I discovered that I was pregnant with my first child.